 Religious Education Opportunities

 Stewardship opportunity: IC provides a variety of faith formation and religious education opportunities for the parish.
-These opportunities include but are not limited to: CCD programs for children and teens, preparation for sacraments, adult discussion and faith formation groups.
+These opportunities include but are not limited to religious education programs for children and teens, preparation for sacraments, adult discussion and faith formation groups.

 Talent/Gifts to offer: A desire to learn more about Catholic faith, teachings and traditions.
-Parents who enroll their children in CCD programs provide support and encouragement for their children’s formation.
+Parents who enroll their children in religious education programs provide support and encouragement for their children’s formation.

-Time commitment: CCD programs are offered for children on Wednesday evenings during the school year.
+Time commitment: Religious education programs are offered for children on Wednesday evenings during the school year.
 Times and days vary for confirmation preparation and other programs.

-Treasure/Blessing received: The satisfaction of learning more about your Catholic faith, teaching and traditions.
+Treasure/Blessing received: The satisfaction of learning more about the Catholic faith, teaching and traditions.
 Growing closer to the Lord through increased knowledge and understanding.

 Religious Education Teachers, Assistants, Substitutes